 though, this theory is nothing more than an attempt by men (whose knowledge is

 a Creator.
-For this reason, the Big Bang theory goes hand in hand with the
+For this reason, this theory goes hand in hand with the

 theory of evolution, which is an attempt to do likewise.
 Small wonder that

-those who promote the Big Bang are also, more often than not, believers in
+those who promote this theory are also, more often than not, believers in

 In reality though, astronomers are not even sure that the Universe is

 expanding.
 4,5,6 That's because no one has ever seen it doing so.

 Rather the expansion of the Universe (theory) is based on indirect evidence,